Freakwill/pyrimidine/paper/paper.md

 For convenience, `pyrimidine` provides some commonly used subclasses, where the genetic operations are implemented such as, `cross` and `mutate`.
 Especially, `pyrimidine` offers `BinaryChromosome` for the binary encoding as used in the classical GA.

-Generally, the algorithm design starts as follows, where `MonoIndividual`, a subclass of `BaseIndividual`, just enforces that the individuals can only have one chromosome.
+Generally, the algorithm design starts as follows, where `MonoIndividual` (a subclass of `BaseIndividual`) simply enforces that an individual can only have one chromosome.

 ```python
 class UserIndividual(MonoIndividual):